 My desire to pursue a PhD in Power Engineering has been an unusual journey.
 Let me tell you my story.

-By the time I was 8, I had live in 4 different countries (Uruguay, United States, Mexico, and Spain) and was completely fluent in Spanish and English.
-Already at this young age I had seen how big the world was, and lived in a variety of cultures and lifestyles that most people don’t get to experience in a lifetime.
+By the time I was eight, I had lived in four different countries (Uruguay, United States, Mexico, and Spain) and was completely fluent in both Spanish and English.
+I had seen how big the world was, and lived in a variety of cultures and lifestyles that most people don’t get to experience in a lifetime.
 I understood the world was bigger than my small bubble, and that not everyone came from the same walk of life with the same opportunities.

 I always loved solving problems and knowing how things worked.
-In 6th grade I tried to join the Math club, because I wanted to do more math problems after school.
+In sixth grade I tried to join the Math club, because I wanted to do more math problems after school.
 Unfortunately my teacher informed me that the club was for students struggling with math and needed extra tutoring.
 The following year the school offered advanced math courses, and these became my foundation for learning how to study and work hard at concepts that were difficult to understand.

-Entering high school, I committed to the pre-engineering program to learn about different engineering disciplines.
-In groups of 3 or 4 we completed a wide variety of projects.
+Entering high school, I selected the pre-engineering program to learn about different engineering disciplines.
+In groups of three or four we completed a wide variety of projects.
 My favorite project was building toy bridges out of balsa wood to test how much weight different designs could carry.
 We also learned simple circuitry in a robotics class, learned how to draw in CAD, and designed a 3D printed toy telephone.

-I enrolled at Pitt because I wanted to be close to my family and they had a good engineering school.
-I was drawn to the physics, but also to the unlimited applications of electronics, so I decided on Electrical Engineering.
+I enrolled at the University of Pittsburgh because I wanted to be close to my family and the Swanson School of Engineering had a good reputation.
+I was drawn to physics, but also to the unlimited applications of electronics, so I decided on Electrical Engineering.
 I wanted to focus on hardware because it seemed to be the perfect mix of physical constraints and possibilities of coding.

 After my second year of college I pursued a summer internship at a Pennatronics, a high quality circuit board manufacturing company.
-It opened my eyes to how circuits were produced, but the bottom line was making money and I felt like the technicians at the company were compensated unfairly.
-In order to get more work experience I decided to attend a Cooperative internship through the University of Pittsburgh.
-I decided upon a position at Bridge Fusion Systems (BFS), a tiny electrical engineering consulting company that was able to complete projects at low cost and outside the scope of companies that hired them.
+It opened my eyes to how circuits were produced, but the bottom line was making money and I felt like the technicians at the company were compensated unfairly [what is point of this?].
+In order to get more work experience I decided to choose the Cooperative Engineering Program, and obtained a position at Bridge Fusion Systems (BFS), a tiny electrical engineering consulting company that was able to complete projects at low cost and outside the scope of companies that hired them.
 Since I was the third employee at the company, I had to pull my weight and worked on meaningful projects.
 I built test fixtures, designed circuit boards, programmed microcontrollers and learned multiple coding languages.
-Learning how to start, develop, debug, and complete multiple professional projects was an invaluable experience that I will never forget.
-Still, the end product was just supporting larger companies, and though the work was fun, there was not much focus on giving back.
+Learning how to start, develop, debug, and complete multiple professional projects was an invaluable experience.
+Still, the end product was just supporting larger companies, and though the work was fun, there was not much focus on giving back ???.